robmarkcole/simple-google-vision/README.md

 [![build status](http://img.shields.io/travis/robmarkcole/simple-google-vision/master.svg?style=flat)](https://travis-ci.com/robmarkcole/simple-google-vision)

 # simple-google-vision
-Unofficial helper utilities for using [Google Vision](https://cloud.google.com/vision/), providing helper utilities for using Google Vision.
+Unofficial helper utilities for using the [Google Vision API](https://pypi.org/project/google-cloud-vision/).
 Currently supports object detection with functions for processing the list of objects returned by the API.
 See the [`usage.ipynb`](https://github.com/robmarkcole/simple-google-vision/blob/master/usage.ipynb) notebook for usage.

 ## Google Vision API key file & API Pricing
 Follow the instructions on https://cloud.google.com/docs/authentication/getting-started to download your Google Vision API key, which is a `.json` file.